tambien/TERP/README.md

-TERP is a minimal interpolation library which is AMD compatible for normalizing, interpolating, scaling and mapping values.
+TERP is a minimal interpolation library which is AMD compatible for normalizing, scaling and mapping values.

-#API
+##scale

 ```scale``` is the core TERP method.
 It accepts 3-6 inputs